 In India, they have laughing mediation classes and big groups of people just get together and start laughing.
 In the beginning, it starts out as forced and awkward but by the end (classes last 30 minutes) every is having a grand old time, for basically no reason at all.
 In today’s world, it seems we always need a reason to be happy, whether its because we just got a promotion or saw a funny movie.
 In the rest of the world, just being alive is enough of a reason to smile.
 When you limit yourself to “needing” a reason that drastically cuts down on your chances to have a good laugh.
 Life is pretty amusing all the time, so start using the smile lines nature gave you!

 FACT:Children smile on average 400 times per day, adults smile on average 40 times per day

 TAKEAWAY:Kids get it right, we should be more like them.
 Adults may have more to worry about but that’s all the more reason to lighten up and laugh at all that life throws at us.

 Day 25 Meditation: Today’s meditation is pretty simple.
 Just watch the “cat fails” video below and get your laugh on.
 If you don’t find this funny, well….
 I just hope you do.

-Day 25 Action Task: Broken Windows Exercise
+Day 25 Movement Task: Broken Windows Exercise

 There is a theory in criminology that if you clean up a neighborhood and fix all the broken windows it will raise the level of behavior of the citizens and lower crime.
 The general thought being that if an area is kept in disrepair people are more likely litter more often and break more windows.
 The opposite being that if an area is kept tidy, people are more likely to respect the area and act like stand up citizens.
 New York City and a number of other metropolitan areas have implemented this theory with good success.
 So if it works in big cities I bet it will work for your living room as well.
 Hopefully, with a clean house your mind is free to focus on moving your life forwards and you may even find your own self worth improving.